What Is A Lethal Dose Of Trazodone?

 How Trazodone Drug Abuse Can Lead To Overdose

 Trazodone is a medication used to treat depression or sleep disorders.
 The antidepressant is comparable to the drug class selective serotonin reuptake inhibitors (SSRIs), which ease the symptoms of depression.
+Trazodone works by inhibiting serotonin transporters and receptors.
+It blocks the ability of serotonin to be reabsorbed once it’s entered the central nervous system.

+This means a higher level of serotonin is left in the system, improving mood, appetite, energy levels, and relieving symptoms of anxiety and insomnia.
 If people regularly abuse trazodone due to drug addiction, they may have high levels of the drug in their system all the time or all at once.
-In combination with other drugs, this can result in an overdose.
+In combination with alcohol other drugs such as fentanyl, this can result in an overdose.

 How Common Is Trazodone Overdose?

 Trazodone overdose is relatively uncommon.
 It would take a large amount of trazodone to prove fatal, and there have been few deaths from trazodone overdose.
+Most cases of trazodone overdose involve instances of self-harm or suicide, rather than an accidental overdose.

 Overall, studies have found that when taken alone trazodone is low in toxicity and overdose is unlikely.